BytelyPlay/minigamz-reborn/README.md

 RegisterServerPacketC2S (Add a server with a specific ip and port to the server list thing and set the server type) UnregisterServerPacketC2S (Removes a server with a specific ip and port, server type shouldn't be required though.)

+DisconnectPacketC2S (Self explanatory, its contents are irrelevant whatever it is, disconnect IMMEDIATELY when receiving this packet)
+DisconnectPacketS2C (Self explanatory, its contents are irrelevant whatever it is, disconnect IMMEDIATELY when receiving this packet)

 # TODO
 1. convert to 100% gradle KTS
 2. add some way to configure where the server is and also the port and ip of which it is hosted if using minestom.